IRS Form 8960 Instructions

 • Interest income reported on Line 1 received from certain nonpassive activities

-• Recoveries of deductions taken on Form 8960 in a prior year
+• Recoveries of deductions taken on Form 8960 in prior years

 • Other items of net investment income reported on one of the following: